-Head of Student Support and Experience (or nominee)
+In attendance: Head of Student Support and Experience (or nominee)

-A third of members for any formal decisions to be taken
+Quoracy A third of members for any formal decisions to be taken

-School Teaching and Learning Committee and Student Experience Forum.
+School Education Committee and Student Experience Forum.

-10.7.
-School Student Progress Committees (SSPCs)
+10.7 School Student Progress Committees (SSPCs)

-(a) in accordance with University regulations, to note cases where a student voluntarily temporarily interrupts their studies, and to note that the School Progression and Award Board will confirm the return to study date and any assessments required to complete a stage of study;

-- (b) in accordance with University regulations, to require that a student discontinue their registration, either temporarily or permanently, noting that temporary withdrawal may not be agreed for a student on a repeat stage of study, except where this has been approved by the Director for the Student Experience. - (c) to submit a termly statistical report on temporary and permanent withdrawals determined under (a) and (b) above to the School Teaching and Learning Committee.
-This should include data about the profile of students (ethnicity, disability, age etc.); - (d) to receive reports from the Director of the Student Experience on the status of all students who have voluntarily taken temporary withdrawal or been required to temporarily interrupt their studies; - (e) in the case of de-registration within the teaching term as a result of non-payment of fees, to determine if re-entry is appropriate, dependent upon the teaching missed; - (f) to receive status reports from the Director of Student Experience on students with a Learning Agreement to ensure that the conditions are being adhered to; - (g) to receive reports from the Director of Student Experience on students flagged with poor attendance and/or engagement; - (h) to receive reports from the Director of Student Experience on one-to-one exceptional circumstances review meetings held with students; - (i) To receive a status report from the Director of Student Experience listing students referred to the Academic Practice Workshop who have not attended or successfully completed the associated assessments. - (j) to receive a report from the Director for the Student Experience regarding students on a course owned by the School on the 'cause for concern' list; - (k) to refer, as appropriate, issues relating to student welfare and the student experience which require School or university attention. - (I) to meet at least once a term.
+- in accordance with University regulations, to note cases where a student voluntarily temporarily interrupts their studies, and to note that the School Progression and Award Board will confirm the return to study date and any assessments required to complete a stage of study; - (b) in accordance with University regulations, to require that a student discontinue their registration, either temporarily or permanently, noting that temporary withdrawal may not be agreed for a student on a repeat stage of study, except where this has been approved by the Director for the Student Experience. - (c) to submit a termly statistical report on temporary and permanent withdrawals determined under (a) and (b) above to the School Education Committee.
+This should include data about the profile of students (ethnicity, disability, age etc.); - (d) to receive reports from the Director of the Student Experience on the status of all students who have voluntarily taken temporary withdrawal or been required to temporarily interrupt their studies; - (e) in the case of de-registration within the teaching term as a result of non-payment of fees, to determine if re-entry is appropriate, dependent upon the teaching missed; - (f) to receive status reports from the Director of Student Experience on students with a Learning Agreement to ensure that the conditions are being adhered to; - (g) to receive reports from the Director of Student Experience on students flagged with poor attendance and/or engagement; - (h) to receive reports from the Director of Student Experience on one-to-one exceptional circumstances review meetings held with students;

-Last updated version 3.0 - Approved by Teaching and Learning Committee June 2016.
+&lt;sup>41 Last updated version 3.0 - Approved by Teaching and Learning Committee June 2016.